 Hair loss can be distressing.
 Investing in soft hats or scarves can protect your scalp and provide comfort.
 Gentle hair care, using mild shampoos and avoiding harsh treatments, can also minimize scalp irritation.

 Adjuvant therapy's emotional toll can be significant.
 Seek support from family, friends, or support groups where shared experiences can offer solace.
-Professional help from counselors or therapists skilled in cancer care can provide tailored coping strategies.
+Professional help from counsellors or therapists skilled in cancer care can provide tailored coping strategies.

 Remember, managing side effects is a crucial aspect of the treatment journey.
 Being proactive about self-care can remarkably improve your overall well-being during adjuvant therapy.
 Consult with your healthcare provider for personalized advice and treatment modifications if needed.